MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 title: "Address Sanitizer"
 description: "Technical descrption of the AddressSanitizer feature for Microsoft Visual C++." ms.date: 01/05/2021
-f1_keywords: ["ASan","sanitizers","AddressSanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"]
+f1_keywords: ["ASan","sanitizers","commandAddressSanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"]
 helpviewer_keywords: ["ASan","sanitizers","AddressSanitizer","clang_rt.asan","Clang runtime","runtime"]
 ---

 # Address Sanitizer

-We describe a new compiler flag -fsanitize=address which may result in exposing hidden [errors](#errors) in your code.
+We describe a new compiler flag -fsanitize=address which may result in exposing hidden [errors](#errors) in your code, not exposed by your current testing.

 Using this flag can reduce your time spent on: